Service Learning Opportunities

-Service learning combines the ideals of volunteering, learning, and reflection.
-In service learning activities, you will have the opportunity to get out into the community and perform work that improves society.
+Service learning combines the ideals of volunteering, learning, and reflection — and the opportunity to get out into the community to perform work that improves society.

 Bryant's community partners say that the University's student service learners are well organized, talented, energetic, and committed to making a difference for organizations.

 At Bryant, no matter what program of study you choose, you can do your part to better society and learn a lot about yourself along the way.
 In service learning courses, faculty design opportunities that link lessons in the classroom with service and learning experiences in the community.